-- Equip parents through adult classes, raising their biblical knowledge or their parenting knowledge that they can use to train up their children. - Equip parents and teachers with an understanding of conversion in children.
+- Appoint a like-minded administrator/team who to implement the pastors' vision. - Lead the church in recognizing deacons of children's ministry who support the administrator and the teachers/nursery workers as they serve. - Equip parents, children and their teachers through the regular preaching of God's Word. - Equip parents through adult classes, raising their biblical knowledge or their parenting knowledge that they can use to train up their children. - Equip parents and teachers with an understanding of conversion in children.
 Help them to know how to share the gospel with children and encourage them in discipleship, while being aware that children are best served by waiting until youth/young adulthood for signs of Christian maturity that is recognizable by the whole church and stands the test of temptation and persecution. - Make book recommendations for parents to read or read to their children. - If you give away books during the service (like we do weekly), make some of them kids' books and give them to the kids directly.
-Tell the child who receives it that you would love for them to draw a picture or come tell you what they thought about it later.
+TellI the child who receives it that you would love for them to draw a picture or come tell you what they thought about it later.

-chapter 17 Parents Are the Primary, Spiritual Caregivers of Their Children
+Parents Are the Primary, Spiritual Caregivers of Their Children